 A similar set of phenotypes was selected as mutually predictive of adolescent externalizing symptoms.
 A measure of inhibitory control (the accuracy on No-Go trials), pubertal timing, and an alternative measure of reward sensitivity (total stars earned during the Piñata task) were retained in the regularized regression.
 Accelerated pubertal timing was predictive of greater externalizing symptoms in adolescence (standardized = 0.21, 95% CI (0.08,0.34)), and greater inhibitory control and reward sensitivity were associated with diminished adolescent externalizing symptoms (standardized = -0.14, 95% CI (-0.26,-0.02) and standardized = -0.19, 95% CI (-0.31,-0.07), respectively).
 Neither threat nor deprivation was significantly associated with any of the phenotypes selected as predictive of externalizing symptoms.

 When the exposure and mediator models in the HIMA procedure for threat were additionally adjusted for deprivation, the reward sensitivity mediating pathway connecting threat and internalizing symptoms remained significant, and no new mediating pathways were found.
 Interestingly, the overall effect of threat on internalizing symptoms diminished with the addition of deprivation in the model for this outcome, with a 1-SD increase in threat resulting in a 0.16-SD increase in internalizing symptoms (95% CI (0.02,0.29)), down from =0.22, 95% CI (0.09,0.36).
-Please refer to Tables A.3a and A.3b in the Appendix for a comprehensive comparison of results with and without mutual adjustment for the other type of adversity.
+Please refer to Tables A.3 in the Appendix for results with mutual adjustment for the other type of adversity.

 --- Table 3 here ---